statistikZH/covid19monitoring/README.md

 | ------------- |
 |  None at the moment |

-**validated**:

--  Data follows specification of our output table, inclusion in covid19monitoring is technically possible - the data flow works.
+**validated**: Data follows specification of our output table, inclusion in covid19monitoring is technically possible - the data flow works.

-**Published:**

--  Data is included in official published release.
+**published:** Data is included in official published release.

 # Our github procedure